MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ====================================================================== -->
 ## Do Not Track

 You can enable **Do Not Track** on Microsoft Edge.
-Go to `edge://settings/privacy`.
-Turn on the **Send "Do Not Track" requests** setting.
+Go to `edge://settings/privacy`.<!--todo: check, maybe replace by GUI nav path-->  Turn on the **Send "Do Not Track" requests** setting.
 If you enable the **Do Not Track** feature, Microsoft Edge sends a `DNT:1 HTTP` header with your outgoing HTTP, HTTPS, and SPDY browsing traffic requests.
 This feature tells websites you visit not to use trackers.
 However, enabling the **Send "Do Not Track" requests** setting does not guarantee that the websites aren't able to track you.
 Some sites may honor the request by showing you ads not based on any previous browsing.
 Microsoft Edge does not control whether or not the request is honored.
 You can help prevent websites from tracking you.
-Go to `edge://settings/privacy`.
-Change the **Tracking prevention** setting to **Balanced** or **Strict**.
+Go to `edge://settings/privacy`.<!--todo: check, maybe replace by GUI nav path-->  Change the **Tracking prevention** setting to **Balanced** or **Strict**.

 When you use **Guest** mode, Microsoft Edge does not send **Do Not Track** requests.
 When you use **InPrivate** browsing, Microsoft Edge only sends **Do Not Track** requests if the **Send "Do Not Track" requests** setting is turned on for the profile you are using.